 To be eligible to enrol in a master’s program by coursework at Deakin, students need to have completed at least a three-year undergraduate degree, or comparable, of an acceptable academic standard from an approved university or other education institution.

-For higher research degrees (master’s and PhD levels) applicants must hold a bachelor’s degree with honours (second class and above) from a recognised tertiary institution in an appropriate discipline and demonstrate the capacity to engage in significant research.
+For higher research degrees (master’s and PhD levels), applicants must hold a bachelor’s degree with honours (second class and above) from a recognised tertiary institution in an appropriate discipline and demonstrate the capacity to engage in significant research.
 Students who already hold a reputable master’s degree by research may also be eligible for PhD studies.
 Students will also need to demonstrate sufficient English language abilities.

 If students do not meet the above requirements, it doesn’t mean they miss out.
 Deakin offers a number of pathway options to international students which lead directly to a Deakin degree.

-Q: When do the applications open?
+Q: When do applications open?

 Q: Does your school offer financial aid to international students, particularly Indians?
 Please elaborate.

-A: For international students, studying overseas can be expensive and it is therefore important that they experience the best in student support and education.
+A: For international students, studying overseas can be expensive and it is, therefore, important that they experience the best in student support and education.
 Deakin University is committed to providing opportunities to international student to financially assist them in achieving their goals.

 Deakin offers international students a wide range of scholarships and bursaries to financially assist them with their university fees.
 The array of scholarships and bursaries available can be found at deakin.edu.au/international.

 Students from India can apply for a Victoria India Doctoral scholarship which provides the opportunity to work with top researchers, use cutting-edge technology in modern infrastructure and facilities.
-This scholarship is available to scholars from India who enrols for their PhD at Deakin in Australia.
+This scholarship is available to scholars from India who enrol for their PhD at Deakin in Australia.